QUICK EXIT

 The report contains the full results and analysis of a detailed online survey of 385 Dawoodi Bohra women from around the world.
 This survey was conducted over a period of six months from July 2015 to January 2016.
 (The original study published in February 2017 needed a few corrections.
 The version attached here was updated in December 2018.)

-REPORTS & TOOLKITS
+GUIDES & TOOLKITS

 A resource guide to best practice for sensitive and effective reporting on FGC/M: With special reference to Khatna in the Dawoodi Bohra community